lllSerpas/Alpha-Bet/README.md

 Version 1

-Alpha Bet is a Web Application I created in order to brush up on my html, css, and javascript skills.
+Alpha Bet is a Web Application I created using html, css, and javascript.
-This version makes extensive use of a javascript via jQuery in order to create a dyanamic interface.
+In this version i make extensive use of the jQuery framework to create a dyanamic interface.

 Alpha-Bet is a game in which the user picks a position out of a grid of choices.
 The User guess both the location of the next chosen square and he letter that will appear there.